 Use a template

 Hiring a professional graphic designer to help with your website redesign work can get expensive.
 If your budget doesn’t allow for it, don’t try to go it alone.
-Use one of the many templates that are available for free from an online tool like Constant Contact’s Website Builder.
+Use one of the many templates that are available for free from an online web-building tool.